What is a Virtual Assistant?

 The reason that franchises are successful is because you remember them for their key product or service and it’s for this reason that we have teamed up with some existing businesses to provide niche service business opportunities for virtual assistants.

-Small Business owners in Australia have the choice of hiring international workers from India and the Phillipines but with the growth of virtual assistant businesses in Australia they have the choice of hiring a local.
-Despite the fact that we are not allowed to discriminate against other races, we can choose who we do business with and many Australian companies prefer to work with other Aussies because they understand the culture, are aware of current events in Australia, speak with the same accent and are in the same time zone.
+Small business owners in Australia have the choice of hiring international workers from India and the Philippines, but with the growth of virtual assistant businesses in Australia, they ALSO have the choice of hiring a local. it is in no way discriminatory to choose who you do business with, and many Australian companies prefer to work with other Aussies because they understand the culture, are aware of current events in Australia, speak with the same accent and are in the same time zone.

-Technology has made it possible for businesses to choose to hire international workers at a cheaper rate or local Australian workers at a higher rate and make their decision on more refined aspects of a person that just their technical skills.
+Technology has made it possible for businesses to choose to hire international workers at a cheaper rate, or a quality local Australian worker at a higher rate, and make their decision on more refined aspects of a person that just their technical skills.